-v.
+iv.
 Verbal Orders

 - a.
 Verbal orders are only appropriate in an emergency situation or for pain management or in situations in which a delay may adversely affect the patient. - b.
 All verbal orders, including telephone and face-to-face orders, will be signed within forty-eight (48) hours by the licensed independent practitioner who gave the order.
-Verbal orders for SNF patients must be signed within five (5) days .The signature of the Attending physician who was responsible for the care of the patient at the time that the order was given is acceptable if the practitioner is not available. - vi.
-Inpatient medical records shall be completed promptly and authenticated or signed by the relevant physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist within five (5) calendar days following the patient's discharge.

-C. Skilled Nursing Facility Medical Records
+Verbal orders for SNF patients must be signed within five (5) days.
+The signature of the Attending physician who was responsible for the care of the patient at the time that the order was given is acceptable if the practitioner is not available. in a timely manner consistent with current policy. - v.
+Inpatient medical records shall be completed promptly and authenticated or signed by the relevant physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist within five (5) calendar daysin accordance with current policy following the patient's discharge. - C. Skilled Nursing Facility Medical Records - i.

-- i.
 Admissions: For all Skilled Nursing Facility (SNF) admissions, an evaluation of his/her mental and physical condition shall be documented within seventy-two (72) hours of admission. - ii.
-The medical record will also include the following: - Initial diagnostic impression and plan, reports (such as consultation, clinical laboratory, diagnostic studies, radiology reports, and other), medical and/or surgical treatment and Pathologist's findings;
+The medical record will also include the following: - a.
+Initial diagnostic impression and plan, reports (such as consultation, clinical laboratory, diagnostic studies, radiology reports, and other), medical and/or surgical treatment and Pathologist's findings; - b.

-- b.
 Progress notes at least every thirty days; and - c.
 Discharge summary which briefly recapitulates the reason for hospitalization, significant findings, procedures performed, treatment rendered, final diagnosis, patient's condition on discharge, medications to be taken at discharge and discharge instructions as pertinent.